 Any Bodleian reader may access the Weston Library and request map material.
 Maps are fetched by request from remote storage and may be consulted in the Map Room.

-Our opening hours are the same as those of Duke Humfrey’s Library.
+Our opening hours are the same as those of The Weston Library.
 Please note, however, that Map Room staff are not present on weekends.
-Although the Bodleian tour does go through the Arts End of Duke Humfrey’s, the Map Room itself is located in the Selden End, which is not open to the general public.
-Plans for the Weston Library, however, include a large public exhibition space, where several of the most significant items in the Bodleian’s collection will be placed on long-term public display.
+Plans for the library include a large public exhibition space, where several of the most significant items in the Bodleian’s collection will be placed on long-term public display.

 The Oxford Seminars in Cartography are supported by the Friends of TOSCA, ESRI (UK) Ltd, Oxford Cartographers, the British Cartographic Society, the Charles Close Society, and the School of Geography and the Environment.

 Retracing the lines between mapping and geopolitics in Andean Latin America

 TOSCA Field Trip – Tour of the Weston Library – date to be confirmed

 All seminars run from 5pm to 6.30pm at the University of Oxford Centre for the Environment, South Parks Road, Oxford, OX1 3QY